Interactions between para-quaternionic and Grassmannian geometry: Almost Grassmannian structures

+The integrability of the almost Grassmannian structure is reflected on the correspondence space level as follows, see \cite[Prop.~4.4.5]{Cap2009}.

-where $\q$, $\p$, and $\p'$ is the Lie algebra to $Q$, $P$, and $P'$, respectively.
-The following statement is the subject of Proposition~4.4.5 in \cite{pbook}: \begin{prop*} Let $E^*\otimes F\xrightarrow{\cong}TM$ be an almost Grassmannian structure of type $(2,n)$ on $M$ and let $(\G\to M,\om)$ be the corresponding normal parabolic geometry. \begin{enumerate}[(1)] \item The correspondence space $\Cal CM$ is identified with $\Proj E$, the projectivization of the vector bundle $E\to M$ of rank 2. \item The normal parabolic geometry $(\G\to M,\om)$ is torsion-free (i.e. the almost Grassmannian structure on $M$ is integrable) if and only if the normal parabolic geometry $(\G\to\Cal CM,\om)$ over the correspondence space is regular. \item The torsion of the latter Cartan geometry vanishes identically, while its curvature is a lift of the Grassmannian curvature. \end{enumerate} \end{prop*}
+\begin{prop}[\cite{Cap2009}] Let $E^*\otimes F\xrightarrow{\cong}TM$ be an almost Grassmannian structure of type $(2,n)$ on $M$, let $(\G\to M,\om)$ be the corresponding normal parabolic geometry and let $(\G\to\Cal CM,\om)$ be the normal parabolic geometry over the correspondence space.
+Then the former parabolic geometry is torsion-free (i.e. the almost Grassmannian structure on $M$ is integrable) if and only if the letter parabolic geometry is regular. \end{prop}

-\begin{rem*} (1) Immediately by its definition, the line subbundle $D\subset T\Cal CM$ is just the vertical subbundle of the projection $\Cal CM\to M$.
-The meaning of the other subbundle $V\subset T\Cal CM$ is revealed in the torsion-free case in \ref{odes}.

-(2) The identification $\Proj E\cong\Cal CM$ in the previous Proposition is visible as follows: The vector bundle $E\to M$ corresponds to the standard representation of (the left-upper block of) $P$ on $\R^2$.
-The stabilizer of the line spanned by the first basis vector is just the subgroup $Q\subset P$.
-This means the projectivization $\Proj E$ is identified with $\G\x_P(P/Q)=\Cal CM$. \end{rem*}